Radar-Guided Polynomial Fitting for Metric Depth Estimation: Experiments

-We qualitatively compare PolyRad against all baseline methods on the challenging nuScenes dataset, providing a visual demonstration of its improved depth estimation performance (see \cref{fig:qualitative}).
-PolyRad more accurately predicts metric scale and exhibits fewer global misalignments.
-Furthermore, it is able to extrapolate depth predictions of object surfaces from learned photometric priors, an ability inherited from the backbone MDE model (UniDepth) trained on large-scale datasets.
+We qualitatively compare POLAR against baseline methods on the challenging nuScenes dataset, providing a visual demonstration of its improved depth estimation performance (Fig.~\ref{fig:qualitative}).
+POLAR more accurately predicts metric scale and exhibits fewer global misalignments.
+Furthermore, it is able to extrapolate depth predictions of object surfaces from learned photometric priors, an ability inherited from the backbone MDE model (e.g., UniDepth) trained on large-scale datasets.
 Our polynomial fitting approach then non-uniformly corrects depth discrepancies across the scene, leading to significant performance improvement over initial MDE predictions.
-Introducing multiple degrees of freedom enables PolyRad to correct misalignments of objects relative to each other, improving accuracy by correcting consistent over- or under-estimations in local regions.
-For instance, the raw MDE prediction for Image C incorrectly places the bus stop roof at around the same depth as the more distant tree branch, as highlighted on the right.
+Introducing multiple degrees of freedom enables POLAR to correct misalignments of objects relative to each other, improving accuracy by correcting consistent over- or under-estimations in local regions.
+For instance, the raw MDE prediction for Image C incorrectly places the bus stop roof at around the same depth as the more distant tree branches, as highlighted on the right.
 Additionally, MDE does not accurately infer the boundary between the curb and asphalt, again placing both at erroneously similar depths.
-With a learned polynomial transformation, PolyRad corrects these misalignments with depth-dependent adjustments, accurately separating the curb from the asphalt and placing the bus stop roof and tree branch at their correct depths.
+With a learned polynomial transformation, POLAR corrects these misalignments with depth-dependent adjustments, accurately separating the curb from the asphalt and placing the bus stop roof and tree branch at their correct depths.